imhazige/expressjs-adminlte-project-template/README.md

 build run `yarn run build -- --release`, then `node build/server.js`

+### deploy to heroku
+- run `yarn run build release` and add the build folder to git
+- make sure yarn.lock did not added to the git
+- push to heroku

 ### note:
 - the config PORT only work for built running like `node build/server.js`